-We thought these teak chairs were beautiful as they were so instead of making them over, we gave them a ‘makeunder’!
+We thought these teak chairs were beautiful as they were so instead of a chair makeover, we gave them a ‘makeunder’!

 You know, the funny thing about DIY projects is that they somehow beget another one – often right on the heels of the project you’re working on.
 After Hubs banished me from the house while he was stripping our staircase, I took a walk around the neighbourhood and stumbled on these teak beauties in the GARBAGE!